Shopify/hydrogen-v1/docs/framework/css-support.md

 ## How it works

-You can build with Tailwind's library or use other methods of styling like vanilla CSS files or a third-party CSS-in-JS framework like [CSS Modules](#css-modules).
-Hydrogen is powered by Vite, which natively supports several different [methods of CSS injection](https://vitejs.dev/guide/features.html#css).
+You can build with Tailwind's library or use other methods of styling like vanilla CSS or [CSS Modules](#css-modules).
+All the CSS imported in the app will be extracted at build time as a single asset.

 > Note:
 > Make sure to import your stylesheets from a `*.client.jsx` component, or directly from `index.html`.